Jimil1407/Inventory_management/README.md

-# 📦 Inventory Management with Machine Vision
+# 📦 Inventory Management with Machine Vision.

 Welcome to the **Inventory Management** project!
 This project leverages a zero-shot model and machine vision to streamline and enhance inventory management processes.
 Implemented in a Jupyter Notebook, it provides a powerful tool for automatically managing and tracking inventory items with minimal human intervention.